Medieval Calligraphy Workshop

-Learn one of the three Croatian scripts – and the most famous of them _ it is the beautiful Glagolitic script of Croatian ancestors – this authentic Croatian alphabet, that was used for a long time besides the Latin scripts in my homeland.
+Learn one of the three Croatian scripts – and the most famous of them – the beautiful Glagolitic script of Croatian ancestors – this authentic Croatian alphabet, that was used all until the 19th century, besides the Latin scripts in my homeland.

 ~ Caroline minuscule ~ 8th-11th century

-A beautiful practical and elegantscript created for the needs of the vast Empire of Charlemagne, one of the greatest reformers in history.
+Very practical and elegant script created for the needs of the vast Empire of Charlemagne, one of the greatest reformers in history.
 Relatively easy to learn and fairly quick to execute.

 These lively and playful letters have been widely used for titles, for many centuries (and NOT the Gothic Capital letters, as most of the graffiti masters don’t know).
 They come in a variety of very interesting forms.

 The first of the Gothic scripts, beautiful forms derived from the previous, Caroline script.
-It did not last long in use, only from the 11th – 13th century, pushed out by other gothic scripts.
+It was not in the use for long in use, only from the 11th – 13th century, pushed out by other gothic scripts.

 ~ Textura quadrata ~ 12th-16th century

 The most famous medieval alphabet.
 The popularity is probably due to the fact that it was the font of the first printed books …